 The following birth control methods use hormones to prevent pregnancy:

-- Implant: The implant is a thin rod inserted under the skin once every three years.
-It releases progestin and is 99% effective.
+Your medical provider can insert this thin plastic rod under the skin of your upper arm once every three years.
+It releases progestin and is 99 percent effective.
+Nexplanon is one of the most popular brands.

 Nonhormonal Birth Control